Best prices Special offers for members of the PWE book club The cheapest delivery

 ORCID: 0000-0001-5140-2921

-Dr hab. prof. SWPS Monika Lewandowicz-Machnikowska, Associate Professor of Legal Sciences, Professor at the University of Social Sciences and Humanities SWPS.
+Associate Professor of Legal Sciences, Professor at the SWPS University, legal advisor.
 Author of publications on individual and collective labor law and social security law; specializes in legal activities in labor law and competition in employment relations, as well as social assistance and welfare benefits.
-Member of the Local Government Appeal Board in Wrocław, dean of the Faculty of Law and Communication in Wrocław, SWPS University of Social Sciences and Humanities.

 DOI: 10.33226/0032-6186.2023.5.6